aftab-s/my-talks/README.md

 | 4     | Getting Started with Cloud               | [Slides](https://1drv.ms/b/s!Ao82hu8dRpnVgRxOqDx-7522bcF3?e=XgVhZH) | MEC.conf Developer Conference        | 6th October        | MEC, Kochi, Kerala                     |
 | 5     | Build Interactive Dashboards from Scratch with Grafana           | [Slides](https://1drv.ms/b/s!Ao82hu8dRpnVgQ1Les7rPw_RbHaa?e=EldZ7Z) | DevFest Kochi 2024 | 26th October    | XIME, Kochi, Kerala                     |
 | 6     | Grafana 101 - An introduction to Grafana             | [Slides](https://1drv.ms/b/s!Ao82hu8dRpnVgQ7tFcznZootSIGi?e=eZz4Xs) | Computer Literacy Day        | 2nd December        | Sacred Hearts, Kochi, Kerala                  |

-### How to Use
-- Navigate to the corresponding "Resources" link in the table to access slides and other materials for each talk.
-- Feel free to reference these materials or reach out to me if you have any questions!

 ### License
 All materials are shared for educational purposes.
 Please attribute appropriately when sharing or using them.